 Fun Fact: It’s believed their name refers to the way they throw up their big paws during play, like a boxer in the ring!

 This large breed is a competitor in contemporary carting, tracking, ability and water tests, according to the AKC.
-Newfoundlands combine strength with a high level of endurance, saving drowning victims by swimming long distances.
+One of the strongest dog breeds out there, Newfoundlands combine their strength with a high level of endurance, saving drowning victims by swimming long distances.
 Clearly, they make fabulous life preservers and, thanks to their fluffy fur, pillows.

 Fun Fact: A Newf, as they’re nicknamed, swims so well because they have partially webbed feet.